-Below are some of my absolute favorite parts about Outer Banks off-season vacations.
-All may not appeal to you, but combine them and your family is in store for an unforgettable visit and perhaps a new OBX tradition!
+Below are some of our absolute favorite parts about Outer Banks’ off-season vacations.
+All may not appeal to you, but by combining them – your family is in store for an unforgettable visit and perhaps a new OBX tradition!

 This is a biggie.
-Unlike summertime when it feels like the main attraction is the Atlantic Ocean and miles of beaches, off-season visitors to the Outer Banks enjoy many more annual events and happenings.
-The weather is conducive to all-day outdoor activity and the smaller crowds make logistics manageable.
-Concerts, arts and crafts shows, food festivals, and many more indoor/outdoor events take place each year and you'll find the best ones by following our Facebook page!
+Unlike summertime, when it feels like the main attraction is the Atlantic Ocean and miles of beaches, off-season visitors to the Outer Banks enjoy many more annual events and happenings.
+The weather is conducive to all-day outdoor activity, and the smaller crowds make logistics manageable.
+Concerts, arts and crafts shows, food festivals, and many more indoor/outdoor events take place each year, and you’ll find the best ones by following our viewing our events page!

 Considering a beach wedding?
 The off-season is the perfect time for oceanside nuptials!
 Your guests will enjoy attractive rental home rates (search now), the weather is fan-tas-tic, and fewer people on the beach give you and your special someone extra space for a fantastic photoshoot!

-A weak spot for me... the seafood on the Outer Banks is the freshest for many species of clams, oysters, shrimp, and crabs during the off-season.
-Have you ever heard the saying "Only eat oysters in months that end in "R"?
-Well, visiting the OBX during an "R" month ensures that your shellfish have been hanging out in much cooler waters that are less prone to any bacteria that can potentially develop in extremely hot conditions.
-The blue crab soft shell seasons also kicks off around May for those visiting in the spring.
+The seafood on the Outer Banks is the freshest for many species of clams, oysters, shrimp, and crabs during the off-season.
+Have you ever heard the saying, “Only eat oysters in months that end in “R”?
+Well, visiting the OBX during an “R” month ensures that your shellfish have been hanging out in much cooler waters that are less prone to any bacteria that can potentially develop in extremely hot conditions.
+The blue crab soft shell seasons also kick off around May for those visiting in the spring.

 Tying in with our mention of events above, one of the largest annual events on the Outer Banks for food is the Outer Banks Seafood Festival, held every October at the beautiful Soundside Event Site in Nags Head.
 It features dozens of local restaurants creating their take on seafood favorites.
 Fish, shrimp, crab, clams, oysters… you’ll find something for everyone here!

 Want to go at it on your own?
-Just about anyone can have enjoyable bird watching sessions when traveling around the Outer Banks in the fall.
-Pea Island National Wildlife Refuge (immediately across the bridge south to Hatteras Island) is considered one of the gems of the North Carolina Birding Trail and features substantial marshland on the west-facing side of the highway.
+Just about anyone can have enjoyable bird-watching sessions when traveling around the Outer Banks in the fall.
+Pea Island National Wildlife Refuge (immediately across the bridge south to Hatteras Island) is considered one of the gems of the North Carolina Birding Trail.
+It features substantial marshland on the west-facing side of the highway.
 This area attracts not only migratory species of birds but also full-time residents that can be viewed at any time of year.
 Make sure you bring a pair of binoculars this year and take time to enjoy the magnificent and abundant wildlife all around you on the Outer Banks!

 For those looking for a guided experience, check out Outer Banks Kayak Fishing & Excursions.
-For the past few years, I've seen countless large Red Drum catches posted on their Facebook page and it looks like an experience to remember.
+For the past few years, We’ve seen countless large Red Drum catches posted on their Facebook page, and it looks like an experience to remember.
 Tell them Village Realty sent you!

-While most people are aware that driving on the sections of beach where Highway 12 ends north of Corolla is a year-round activity, from October through May the beaches from Kill Devil Hills to Nags Head also open for beach driving.
+While most people are aware that driving on the sections of the beach where Highway 12 ends north of Corolla is a year-round activity, from October through May, the beaches from Kill Devil Hills to Nags Head are also open for beach driving.
 With fewer crowds in the off-season, this opens up the beach for safe 4-wheeling fun and plenty of options to spend time on the beach.
-On any given off-season day, it's not unusual to spot beachgoers enjoying a morning of fishing, an afternoon picknick, or an evening beach fire alongside their 4WD vehicles.
+On any given off-season day, it’s not unusual to spot beachgoers enjoying a morning of fishing, an afternoon picnic, or an evening beach fire alongside their 4WD vehicles.

-I'll admit it, I'm a fan of cooler weather.
-While the summer sun undeniably pairs with the Outer Banks like a frozen drink with an umbrella straw, there's something about being cozy in a sweatshirt at the beach that's distinctly enjoyable.
-In the off-season, there's generally no need to lather on sunscreen, and a comfortable outfit like jeans and a sweatshirt are a perfect choice for varied activities.
+While the summer sun undeniably pairs with the Outer Banks like a frozen drink with an umbrella straw, there’s something about being cozy in a sweatshirt at the beach that’s distinctly enjoyable.
+In the off-season, there’s generally no need to lather on sunscreen, and a comfortable outfit like jeans and a sweatshirt is a perfect choice for varied activities.
 Walks on the beach (amazing in the off-season) call for a little bit of wind/thermal protection, so your sweatshirt will come in handy as well as keep you remarkably comfortable.
-Bargain hunters and shopping enthusiasts will also enjoy many 50% off seasonal sales at many of the beachwear stores... laden with Outer Banks sweatshirt and cooler weather attire!
+Bargain hunters and shopping enthusiasts will also enjoy many 50% off seasonal sales at many of the beachwear stores… laden with Outer Banks sweatshirts and cooler weather attire!

-By now, you're probably ready to take an off-season vacation to the Outer Banks.
+By now, you’re probably ready to take an off-season vacation to the Outer Banks.
 Who can blame you?
-That means I did my job and you are off to look for places to stay.
-As a friendly reminder, Village Realty offers nearly 700 vacation rentals at the time of writing this.
-7-0-0!
-That includes rentals from Corolla (near the wild horses, 4WD all year long beaches to the north) all the way down through Duck (quaint shopping/dining village), Southern Shores (ultimate privacy), Kitty Hawk (classic beach town), Roanoke Island (charming little island), Kill Devil Hills ("downtown" of the Outer Banks), and throughout Nags Head (nearby attractions and plenty of things to do).
-You can book online 24/7/365, and for those looking for a super-flexible way to stay, check out our "Stay Your Way" homes and rentals that allow short stays.
+As a friendly reminder, Village Realty offers over 700 vacation rentals at the time of writing this.
+That includes rentals from Corolla (near the wild horses, 4WD all-year-long beaches to the north) all the way down through Duck (quaint shopping/dining village), Southern Shores (ultimate privacy), Kitty Hawk (classic beach town), Roanoke Island (charming little island), Kill Devil Hills (“downtown” of the Outer Banks), and throughout Nags Head (nearby attractions and plenty of things to do).
+You can book online 24/7/365, and for those looking for a super-flexible way to stay, check out our “Stay Your Way” homes and rentals that allow short stays.

 We’ll see you at the beach!